dcloudio/hbuilderx-extension-docs/en/Tutorial/App/hosting.md

   > HBuilderX 2.8.9+，support front-end web hosting manager.

-  In the menu view, or in the status bar in the lower left corner, click `Front-end web hosting` to open the front-end web hosting manager on the left.
+  In the menu view, or in the status bar in the lower left corner, click `Web Hosting` to open the front-end web hosting manager on the left.
 As shown below:

 <img src="/static/snapshots/tutorial/hosting.jpeg" style="border: 1px solid #eee; zoom: 50%;">